December 20, 2021

 NEBRASKA STUDENTS SELECTED FOR 2022 U.S. SENATE YOUTH PROGRAM

-The Nebraska Department of Education is pleased to announce the names of two students selected as delegates to the 59th annual United States Senate Youth Program (USSYP), held virtually for the first time March 14-17.
-Claire Doyle of Elkhorn and Dominic Mendlik of Valley were chosen from across the state to be part of the group of 104 student delegates who will participate in the program’s Washington Week.
+The Nebraska Department of Education is pleased to announce the names of two students selected as delegates to the 60th annual United States Senate Youth Program (USSYP) held virtually from Washington, D.C.
+March 5-10.
+Zein Saleh of Lincoln North Star High School in Lincoln and Ellie Janda of Blue Hill High School in Blue Hill Nebraska were chosen from across the state to be part of the group of 104 student delegates who will attend the program’s Washington Week virtually.

 The overall mission of the program is to help grow knowledge of the American political process and a lifelong commitment to public service.
 In addition to the program week, The Hearst Foundations provide each student with a $10,000 undergraduate college scholarship.

-Chosen as alternates to the 2021 program were Lucas Lunzmann, of Auburn High School in Auburn and Elizabeth Herbin of Lincoln Southeast High School in Lincoln.
+Chosen as alternates to the 2022 program were Peter Sukstorf of Omaha North High School in Omaha and Charles Sams of Gretna High School in Gretna.

 The chief educational officer in each state selects the delegates after nomination by teachers and principals.
 This year’s delegates were designated by Dr. Matthew L. Blomstedt, Commissioner of Education.

-During the program week, the student delegates will attend online meetings and briefings with senators, the president, a justice of the Supreme Court, leaders of cabinet agencies, and senior members of the national media, among others.
+During Washington Week, the student delegates virtually attend meetings and briefings with senators, members of the House of Representatives, Congressional staff, the president, a justice of the Supreme Court, leaders of cabinet agencies, an ambassador to the United States, and senior members of the national media.

-The student photos are available using the following link: https://drive.google.com/drive/folders/1QBfVNcjg87hyiXVXiIIJCWwbJmlk3zUz?usp=sharing.
+Student photos are available using the following link.